Scoutski/scoutski.github.io/_posts/2025-11-03-boss-design.md

 ### Arena design

 ![Desktop View](/assets/img/week-1/saintsword.webp){: width="790" }
+_The Isshin: Sword saint arena from Sekiro: Shadows die twice._

 Similar to environmental hazards, the actual arena of a boss fight can add a huge amount of flavour to a boss fight and make it memorable.
 There's a lot of bosses that came to mind for this one, but the one that really sticks in my mind is Isshin, the sword saint from Sekiro: Shadows die twice.